 Scholars work and learn together while they gather for small-group events around specific themes such as global health, climate change, gender in politics, international development, and regional security challenges.

-Selected students are expected to attend a minimum of 12 Great Issues Scholars events over the course of the year (at least four per term).
-You do not have to attend all events, but regular participation ensures that you see the term's theme from a variety of viewpoints and hear differing approaches/opinions.
+Selected students are expected to attend Great Issues Scholars events over the course of the year.
+You do not have to attend all events, but regular participation ensures that you see a variety of viewpoints and hear differing approaches/opinions.
 It also means you have more opportunity to get to know your fellow Scholars.
-We take attendance at each scheduled event and track completion of the attendance requirement.
+We take attendance at each scheduled event and hope to see everyone engaged as much as possible!

 GIS is not a class and you do not receive academic credit for participating.
 However, it is designed to complement the academic experience of a first-year student.
 Most Scholars find that GIS helps shape their academic trajectory at Dartmouth either confirming that they are on the right major/minor path or opening up new pathways for exploration.

-At the end of your residency, you get a very cool certificate and a pin — but more importantly, you will have built a network of peers, mentors, and faculty in areas of shared interest, and you can add the experience to your resume.
+At the end of your GIS experience, you get a very cool certificate and a pin — but more importantly, you will have built a network of peers, mentors, and faculty in areas of shared interest and you can add the experience to your resume.